Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Analysis on the group

 \subsection{Irreducible representations and their tensor products}

 The equivalence classes of irreducible representations of $\mathrm{SU}(2)$ are in one-to-one correspondence with the set of nonnegative integers.
-For each nonnegative integer $m$, let $(\pi_m,\mathcal{P}_m)$ be (a particular realization of) the corresponding irreducible representation.
+For each nonnegative integer $m$, let $\pi_m$ be the corresponding irreducible representation of $\mathrm{SU}(2)$ acting on the vector space $V_m$.
 We have

-Let $\langle\ ,\ \rangle$ denote an inner product (unique up to scalars) on $\mathcal{P}_m$ that is $G$-invariant, i.e.,
+Let $\langle\ ,\ \rangle$ denote an inner product (unique up to scalars) on $ V_m$ that is $\pi_m$-invariant, i.e.,